Silent Illumination is The Practice of The Tathagathas

-Silent Illumination is the simplest method of Dhyana Buddhist Practice and therefore can be the most difficult and elusive of all Buddhist Practices.
+Silent Illumination is the simplest method of Dhyana Buddhist Practice and therefore can be the most difficult and yet the most powerful of all Buddhist Practices.

-It is the sitting meditation we practice at The Flower Ornament.
+It is our sitting meditation practice at The Flower Ornament.

-While in sitting meditation, preferably in full lotus with hands resting in the Dhyana Mudra (hands gently placed, left over right, thumbs touching), we focus a point of concentration, be it the interface of nostrils with air or the space slightly above the solar plexus and illuminate each thought form or perception into awareness, then return it to silence.
+While in sitting meditation maintaining a relaxed straight back in either full lotus, half lotus, legs crossed or sitting in a chair, our hands rest in the Dhyana Mudra (hands placed, left over right, thumbs gently touching), we focus a point of concentration, be it the interface of nostrils with air or the space slightly above the solar plexus and allow the illumination of each thought form or perception into awareness, then return it to silence.

 This is the essence of non-attachment, the cessation of craving and ultimately the transcendence of birth, suffering and death.

 However, through the portal of birth we don’t know what we have done in the past.

 Because we have come to this place in time and space in a sea of endless other paths means we have an affinity with this practice.

 This affinity means we have already entered The Great Way of Buddhadharma.